killtheliterate/observable-socket/README.md

 ## socket.send

 `send` is a function to push messages into the socket.
-This will create a queue of messages to be sent until you subscribe to the signal.
+This will create a queue of messages that will not be sent until you subscribe to the observable.
 After you are subscribed sent messages will execute ASAP.